 - Overall length including the tongue is approximately 146 inches, though length does depend on options chosen.

 - 6×8 trailer bed height depends on design options chosen, ranging from 16 inches up.
 (Height shown is ~19″.)

 - Max load (depending on options) is 3500 lbs.* which includes the trailer weight.

-- Trailer weight varies with options like adding sides, type of tailgate (or not), or top or toolbox, etc..
+- Weight varies with options like adding sides, type of tailgate (or not), or top or toolbox, or any other options.

-- Several options are included with each set of plans to provide a wide variety of function.
-Some options are mutually exclusive, and not all options are shown in the pictures here.
+- Several options are in the plans for a wide variety of function.
+While some options are mutually exclusive, they all offer function, and not all options are in the pictures here.

 - Plans include customization ideas for special uses – from ATV & motorcycles, to trash or furniture hauling or landscape needs.

 Reminder: Trailer construction requires metalworking skills and tools for things like cutting, drilling, accurate fixturing and set-up, as well as welding.
 Strength, durability, and enjoyment depend on how well the trailer is made.
 Build it well, then Enjoy the Finished Project !!